9 Bed │ 9 Bath │ 9 Rec

 Full description

-This freehold investment opportunity presents a substantial building comprising seven flats, one of which is a detached bungalow to the side of the building, situated in close proximity to the beach.
-The property offers significant potential for improvement, as both the building and individual flats would benefit from updating in order to maximise rental income.
-We are advised that the current annual income is circa £53,580, which does not include two flats that are presently unlet, highlighting further scope for increased returns.
+This freehold investment opportunity presents a substantial building comprising 8 units, one of which is a detached bungalow to the side of the building, situated in close proximity to the beach.
+The property offers significant potential for improvement, as both the building and individual units would benefit from updating in order to maximise rental income.
 The layout includes a top floor flat that boasts attractive sea views, and all residents benefit from communal outside space and a private storage shed.
 This property is well suited to investors seeking a project with excellent long-term prospects in a sought-after coastal location.

 Situation